Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park1

 Last Edited=23 Mar 2007

 From 11 July 1906, her married name became Massey.
-She was with the French Red Cross in France and Belgium, and was mentioned in despatches between 1914 and 1915.3 She was with the French Red Cross in Greece, and served on the Serbian-Bulgarian front in 1916.3 She was with the French Red Cross in Italy and Cologne between 1917 and 1918.3 She was decorated with the award of the Order of St. Sava of Serbia.3 She was decorated with the award of the Military Medal (M.M.).3 As a result of her marriage, Alice Erin Allhusen was styled as Baroness Clarina of Elm Park on 13 October 1922.
+She was with the French Red Cross in France and Belgium, and was mentioned in despatches between 1914 and 1915.3 She was with the French Red Cross in Greece, and served on the Serbian-Bulgarian front in 1916.3 She was with the French Red Cross in Italy and Cologne between 1917 and 1918.3 She was awarded the Order of St. Sava of Serbia.3 She was awarded the Military Medal (M.M.)3 After her marriage, Alice Erin Allhusen was styled as Baroness Clarina of Elm Park on 13 October 1922.

 Child of Alice Erin Allhusen and Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park